likeajumprope/RSE_Juelich/day2/Readme.md

 We will also work on  hands-on exercises to practice good coding practices:<br><br>

 <details>
-<summary>Activity3 - Setting up and organizing a coding project</summary>
+<summary>Activity 3 - Setting up and organizing a coding project</summary>

 # 🧪 Mini Project (Day 2): Analyzing Study Habits and Performance